chaconcarlos/programming-exercises/cpp/study-guide.md

   }
 };
 ```

+There's no copies, so the algorithm runs in place.
+The iteration for the while will take at most O(N/2) iterations.
+There's no use of additional space, so space complexity is constant.
+This results in
+a time complexity of O(N) and a space complexity of O(1).

 #### 4.4 Lessons learned
 * Be careful with size_t and subtracting.
 If it gets to zero, there will be an overflow.